urbanairship/techladder/eng.md

 ### Customer Success

-Helps to identify key gaps in product offerings and functionality that will drive significant revenue and customer excitement; good communicator; very pragmatic; can take lead on non-trivial projects to address those needs
+Helps to identify key gaps in product offerings and functionality that will drive significant revenue and customer excitement; good communicator; pragmatically plans minimum viable infrastructure for product launch; can take lead on non-trivial projects to address those needs

 ## Principal Engineer